Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

         designed time of the course.
-2. Students who do not meet the requirements to graduate from a talented, high-quality, international standard training program will be considered for graduation recognition and awarded a bachelor\'s degree from a corresponding standard training program in the form of regular training.
+2. Students who do not meet the requirements to graduate from a talented, high-quality, international standard training program will be considered for graduation recognition and awarded a bachelor's degree from a corresponding standard training program in the form of regular training.
 3. Students who do not meet the graduation requirements are granted a